The Green Man by Autumn Ravenflower

 He is most often referred to as having an association with the season of Spring - those leafy green features do conjure up the fresh foliage that appears on our trees around spring time - and the green man certainly means to some a fresh start and new beginnings.
 He is also noted, however, as a fertility symbol and as an autumnal figure rather than Spring like.
 Some carvings and drawings of him depict him with acorns and hawthorn berries and leaves.

-Although many depictions of the green man is with a smile on his face, sometimes there are stern looking ones, almost angry.
+Although many depictions of the green man are with a smile on his face, sometimes there are stern looking ones, almost angry.

 The most common image of the green man is seen in cathedrals and churches - carved in stone works either outside overlooking those that seek to enter, or inside - high above and sometimes hidden from view, but nevertheless peering down, or carved in pew ends.